 And if you’re going for a lighter fare, try Mint Raita with salads or even as a dip for fresh vegetables.
 Its creamy texture and the burst of flavours can bring life to even the simplest of salads or veggie platters.
 Remember, it’s all about exploring and finding your own perfect pairings!

 While the refreshing taste of Mint Raita is reason enough to include it in your meals, it also brings along a plethora of health benefits that make it even more appealing.

-Starting with yogurt, it is a probiotic-rich food that aids in digestion and enhances gut health.
+Starting with yoghurt, it is a probiotic-rich food that aids in digestion and enhances gut health.
 It’s a great source of calcium, vitamin B-2, vitamin B-12, potassium, and magnesium.
 Regular consumption of yogurt can also boost your immune system.

 Mint, the star ingredient of our raita, is renowned for its medicinal properties.
 It’s a calming and soothing herb that has been used for thousands of years to aid with upset stomach or indigestion.

 Onions and tomatoes, besides contributing to the overall flavour, are packed with nutrients.
 Onions are rich in antioxidants and vitamin C, while tomatoes are an excellent source of vitamins A and C and folic acid.

 Cucumbers and carrots, our crunchy elements, bring in their own set of health benefits.
 Cucumbers are hydrating and are a good source of vitamin K. Carrots are loaded with beta carotene, fibre, vitamin K1, potassium, and antioxidants.

 Lastly, cumin seeds, beyond providing a distinctive flavour to the raita, have many health benefits.
 They are known to aid digestion, boost the immune system, and are a good source of iron.